June 05, 2025

 Ada DeBold’s love for her son, Bobby, led the founding of the National Kidney Foundation.
 In 1950, Bobby was diagnosed with “nephrotic syndrome,” a fatal disease at the time.
 To save him, Ada established the National Nephrosis Foundation, bringing together doctors and families to fund research.
 Assisted by her husband Harry, Ada tirelessly networked and raised funds.
 Her relentless efforts enabled Bobby to participate in a groundbreaking drug trial, although it came too late to save him.
 Ada's initiative evolved into NKF, which continues her legacy.

 Jake Cheafsky has demonstrated unwavering support for NKF Serving the Carolinas for 10 years.
 This year marks the 10th anniversary of the third-party golf tournament he organizes in honor of his late daughter, Celia Jane.
-Jake and his wife, CJ, have raised over $100,000 for NKF through the Celia Jane Memorial Golf Tournament.
+Jake and his wife, RJ, have raised over $100,000 for NKF through the Celia Jane Memorial Golf Tournament.
 He has also played a key role in funding and launching the Carolinas Pediatric Program.
 Now, as a newly appointed Board member, Jake continues to find innovative ways to support NKF’s mission.

 Amy Hewitt, Executive Director for NKF Serving The West, celebrated her third work anniversary in March 2022 by becoming a living kidney donor for Wilson Du, aka the "Renal Warrior."
 She is dedicated to expanding NKF’s reach to better serve the growing kidney community.